pati610/tetherback/README.md

   ```
   -t, --tcp             ADB TCP forwarding (fast, should work with any host
                         OS, but prone to timing problems)
+  -x, --exec-out        ADB exec-out binary pipe (should work with any host
+                        OS, but only with newer versions of adb and TWRP)
   -6, --base64          Base64 pipe (very slow, should work with any host OS)
   -P, --pipe            Binary pipe (fast, but will PROBABLY CORRUPT DATA on
                         non-Linux host)